OBJECTIVE OF EGYPTIAN RAT SCREW: Collect all the cards in the deck.

 INTRODUCTION TO EGYPTIAN RAT SCREW

-Egyptian Rat Screw (ERS) is a fast-paced game of many names, such as Egyptian Rat Slap, Egyptian Ratkiller, and Egyptian War.
-The game has similarities to the British game Beggar my Neighbour, as well as Slapjack, Speed, and Spit, with its slapping mechanism.
+Egyptian Rat Screw (ERS) is a fast-paced card game of many names, such as Egyptian Rat Slap, Egyptian Ratkiller, and Egyptian War.
+The game has similarities to the British game Beggar my Neighbor, as well as Slapjack, Speed, and Spit, with its slapping mechanism.

 Cards are dealt to each player, one at a time, until the whole deck is evenly dispersed.
 Players cannot look at their cards.
 After they have received their hand, square the deck so it is neat before gameplay begins.

 Play starts to the left of the dealer.
 Each player takes the top card of their deck and places it face-up in the middle of the table, one at a time.
-If the card previous played is a number card, the next player puts a card down too.
-Play continues like this until a player puts down an Ace, King, Queen, or Jack.
+If the card played previous is a number card, the next player puts a card down too.
+Play continues like this until players play a face card , AKA, Ace, King, Queen, or Jack.

 If one of these cards are played, the next player put down an Ace or face card for play to continue on.
 If they do not place an Ace, King, Queen, or Jack, the player who played one wins the entire pile of cards.
 This player starts the next round.